 Gary is Ray’s son.
 He has a degree in Computer Science and experience both as a Business Analyst and Project Manager.

-Gary has worked with Ray for about two years on Mac's Abacus and the many tasks required to run a company.
+Gary has worked with Ray for about six years on Mac's Abacus and the many tasks required to run a company.
 His efforts as advisor, planner, reviewer and manager have been indispensable in bringing this project to fruition.
 Gary will continue working to help bring this and other future products into our lives.